sbatson5/imposter-syndrome-blog/content/posts/2019-07-13---I-Lied-to-Become-a-Developer.md

 I graduated in 2008, which was *the worst year to graduate* since the great depression.
 There were no jobs whatsoever and the only work I found was a temp job at my mom's company (thanks, mom).

-I bounced between a few jobs, worked at Best Buy for a while and eventually ended up for working in Tech Support for a software company.
+I bounced between a few jobs, worked at Best Buy for a while and eventually ended up working in Tech Support for a software company.
 This is where I first got exposed to web development.
 The company had software that allowed you to create surveys and questionnaires that could be published to web, mobile and paper.
 The web surveys allowed you to insert custom HTML and sometimes customers wanted to do really weird things.
-We had a customer who wanted to create an NCAA bracket-style tournament system.
-You might be wondering why they couldn't just sign up for something on ESPN, but their internal network was heavily locked down and there were only a hand full of sites they could hit while in the office.
-One of those sites was where our software published web surveys.

 Long-story short, I got into some custom JavaScript (mostly jQuery) and playing around with query parameters to pass information between sessions.
 It worked and I thought "people do this for a living?!"